huggingface/transformers/model_cards/elgeish/cs224n-squad2.0-albert-base-v2/README.md

 ---

 ## CS224n SQuAD2.0 Project Dataset
-The goal of this model is to save CS224n students GPU time when establising baselines to beat for the [Default Final Project](http://web.stanford.edu/class/cs224n/project/default-final-project-handout.pdf).
+The goal of this model is to save CS224n students GPU time when establishing baselines to beat for the [Default Final Project](http://web.stanford.edu/class/cs224n/project/default-final-project-handout.pdf).
 The training set used to fine-tune this model is the same as the [official one](https://rajpurkar.github.io/SQuAD-explorer/); however,